andreass0/IDAICE_Plugin_User_Guide/IDAICE_Plugin_Book/Getting_started_with_the_IDAICE_Plugin.md

 with the SIMULTAN data model through a user interface.
 A comprehensive user-guide how to install and interact with the SIMULTAN Editor can be found under this [link](https://github.com/bph-tuwien/SIMULTAN.Documentation/wiki).

-## Installing the RFEM Plugin
+## Installing the IDA-ICE Plugin

-After installing the SIMULTAN Editor you can install the RFEM Plugin via the Plugin Manager {numref}`plugin_manager`.
+After installing the SIMULTAN Editor you can install the IDA-ICE Plugin via the Plugin Manager {numref}`plugin_manager`.
 Either download the plugin from the SIMULTAN Server (not possible yet) or install from your local disk with the installation file.